BenQ (ZOWIE) XL2540

 The Area setting controls the delay of the strobe with respect to the time when the first pixel line is updated, ranging from 0 (no delay) to 100 (maximum delay).
 The maximum delay is defined by the strobe ending when the first pixel line (of the next frame) is updated.
 Note that a long delay does not necessarily mean high input lag.
 Because what is a long delay for the current screen refresh is actually a short delay for the next screen refresh.
-This is because a given strobe is not bound to a specific refresh period; a strobe doesn't care, so to speak, whether it "sees" the current frame or the previous or the next.
+This is because a given strobe is not bound to a specific refresh period; a strobe doesn't care, so to speak, whether it "highlights" the current frame or the previous or the next.
 Moreover, when talking about input lag, the actual input lag value always depends on the pixel line which is used for measuring input lag and how far the pixel state has to have changed before claiming a state change.

 In the user manual for the BenQ XL2540, which mostly refers to the ZOWIE's XL monitor series in general, there is a section "Activating VESA standard DisplayPort Adaptive-Sync (XL2540 only)".
-This section basically refers the reader to AMD's website and mentions that the monitor must be connected with DisplayPort or the HDMI-2 socket for Adaptive-Sync to work.
+This section basically refers the reader to AMD's website and mentions that the monitor must be connected via DisplayPort or the HDMI-2 socket for Adaptive-Sync to work.
 Since AMD's FreeSync is based on DisplayPort's Adaptive-Sync, FreeSync should actually work.
 And indeed, it kind of does, not with HDMI though and not really stable either.
 Testing was stopped as soon as it became clear that too many factors played a role.
 And this was even just with AMD's simple windmill demo which is probably not the most thorough test ever.
-Most likely, the monitor was planned to support FreeSync, but BenQ might have realized that it is just not ready yet and took it off the list without having cleaned up all the traces.
+Most likely, the monitor was planned to support FreeSync, but BenQ might have realized that it is just not ready yet and took it off the feature list without having cleaned up all the traces.

 Which OD GAIN values the AMA settings (High, Premium) translate to, depends on the current refresh rate: